CDP-group-9/CDP_Trondheim_Kommune/docs/dev.md

      ```
      The above command will stop and re-build the containers in order to make the new dependencies effective

-## Adding to the database
+## Testing endpoints

-In order to manually add data to the database, one must be logged in as an admin user.
-An admin user can be created with: `docker compose exec backend python manage.py createsuperuser`.
-After an admin user is created, log in to Djangos user interface.
+In `swagger-ui` you can test the endpoints by clicking the various POST and GET request and click the `try out` button and then `execute` to test each endpoint.

-After this is completed, go to `localhost:8000/api/schema/swagger-ui/#`.
+Go to `localhost:8000/api/schema/swagger-ui/#`.
 Under `test-response`, make sure to select the POST alternative.
 Select the `Try it out`button and edit the response string.
 Clicking the `Execute` button adds the new string to the database.

 ## Retrieval Augmented Generation (RAG) setup

 The system extracts data from XML files downloaded from Lovdata and converts it into a structured JSON format for easier processing.
 The system creates two types of embeddings:

-1. **Law embeddings**: Generated from the law title and all paragraphs
+- **Law embeddings**: Generated from the law title and all paragraphs
-2. **Paragraph embeddings**: Generated from individual paragraphs
+- **Paragraph embeddings**: Generated from individual paragraphs

 Two tables are created in the PostgreSQL database:
 - **Laws table**: Contains law_id, law text, metadata, and embedding vector
 - **Paragraphs table**: Contains paragraph_id, law_id reference (without FK constraint), paragraph number, paragraph text, metadata, and embedding vector